laurent22/joplin/README.md

 # Synchronisation

+One of the goal of Joplin was to avoid being tied to any particular company or service, whether it is Evernote, Google or Microsoft.
+As such the synchronisation is designed without any hard dependency to any particular service.
+Most of the synchronisation process is done at an abstract level and access to external services, such as OneDrive or Dropbox, is done via lightweight drivers.
+It is easy to support new services by creating simple drivers that provide a filesystem-like interface, i.e. the ability to read, write, delete and list items.
+It is also simple to switch from one service to another or to even sync to multiple services at once.
+Each note, notebook, tags, as well as the relation between items is transmitted as plain text files during synchronisation, which means the data can also be moved to a different application, can be easily backed up, inspected, etc.

-Joplin does synchronisation by creating simple text files that represent notes, notebooks, tags and resources.
-These files can then be synchronised with OneDrive or any other supported target (currently it can also synchronise with the local file system; and a Dropbox driver is also planned).
-When syncing, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
+Currently, synchronisation is possible with OneDrive (by default) or the local filesystem.
+A Dropbox driver will also be available once [this React Native bug](https://github.com/facebook/react-native/issues/14445) is fixed.
+When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

 To initiate the synchronisation process, type `:sync`.
-You will be asked to follow a link to authorise the application.
+You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
 After that, the application will synchronise in the background whenever it is running.
-It's possible to also synchronise outside of the user interface by typing `joplin sync`.
+It is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
 This can be used to setup a cron script to synchronise at regular interval.
 For example, this would do it every 30 minutes:

 	*/30 * * * * /path/to/joplin sync